 For a sumptuous stay, pop over to the Santavenere Hotel that even has its very own beach.
 It’s a great spot for cocktails and enjoying the lovely coast.

 Sorrento is an almost perfect blend of little streets and stunning history – it’s one of the most beautiful towns in Southern Italy.
 Within easy reach of Naples by the choo-choo train, car or ferry from here to the nearby Isle of Capri, it’s a great spot to visit on your trip around Italy.

 Best of all, It’s totally convenient for visiting Pompeii and has some great views of Mount Vesuvius, too.
 Sorrento has some yummy restaurants and is well renowned for its gourmet cuisine.

-Make sure to check out Accento Restaurant that serves up some of the best seafood in the area.
+Make sure to check out Accento Restaurant which serves up some of the best seafood in the area.
 What else could you want from beautiful towns in southern Italy?
 Well, maybe gelato, eh?

 Paestum is a town on Italian soil but it was founded by the ancient Greeks when they were in control of this part of Italy, then it was known as Poseidonia after the god of the sea.